Terpene Isolation Could Be The Future Of Cannabis

 There Is An Increasing Interest In Isolated Terpenes

 With that said, relatively little is known about terpenes as far as cannabis is concerned.
-Most often, the cannabis community thinks of them solely as a source of aroma and flavor in their favorite strain of cannabis.
+Most often, the cannabis community thinks of terpenes solely as a source of aroma and flavor in their favorite strain of cannabis.
 However, there are a number of possible applications for terpenes that are unknown to many people who consider themselves a cannabis connoisseur.

 “There are rumors about a number of pure terpene products expected to be on the market in the very near future.”